 Susan Atkins, known within the Family as Sexy Sadie, was a member of the Manson Family.
-Atkins was a participant in the murder of Gary Hinman and the Tate murders.
+Atkins was sentenced to death for her involvement in the Tate murders and the murder of Gary Hinman.

-After she dropped out of high school to support herself (her mother died when Atkins was 15 and her father abandoned the family), she got a job as a telemarketer.
-The job was not doing her any good, she often was broke and felled depressed.
-She quit her job and started a new job at a local coffee shop.
-She met a couple of escaped convicts and she decided to join them.
+After she dropped out of high school to support herself (her mother died of cancer when Atkins was 13, and her alcoholic father abandoned the family), she got a job as a telemarketer.

 Church of Satan

-The trio committed several armed robberies and were eventually caught.
-Atkins was paroled after serving three months in jail.
-She moved back to San Francisco and found a job as a topless dancer in a show called the Witches Sabbath organized by Anton LaVey, founder of the Church of Satan.
-In early 1967, while staying with friends, Atkins met Charles Manson.
+She moved back to San Francisco and found a job as a cocktail waitress and as a topless dancer [image] in a show called the Witches Sabbath organized by Anton LaVey, the founder of the Church of Satan.
+She became a professional at the arts of pleasing men and started dating and sleeping with men for money.

 Witches of Mendocino

-Atkins and several other Family members lived in Mendocino, California for a while, where Atkins and the others, including Patricia Krenwinkel and Mary Brunner, were arrested for giving LSD to a group of children.
+Atkins and several other Family members lived in Mendocino, California for a while, trying to find a new place for the Family.
+Atkins and the others, including Patricia Krenwinkel, Mary Brunner and Ella Jo Bailey, were arrested for giving LSD to a group of children.

 At their trial they were given the nickname the “Witches of Mendocino”.
 Several murders took place during the time the Family members lived in Mendocino, including the murder of a pregnant woman, Clyda Dulaney, and her unborn baby.
-The murder of Clyda and her baby remain unsolved to this day.
+The murder of pregnant Clyda remains unsolved to this day.

-Manson heard that Family aquantance Gary Hinman inherited money and send Susan Atkins, Mary Brunner and Robert Beausoleil to Hinman in order to get the money.
-After several days of torture they killed Hinman.
+Manson heard that Family acquaintance Gary Hinman inherited money and sent Susan Atkins, Mary Brunner and Robert Beausoleil to Hinman in order to rob Hinman.
+After several days of torture, they killed Hinman.

-Atkins was part of the murder squad send to 10050 Cielo Drive.
-Atkins first claimed she was the one who killed Sharon Tate but during the Tate/LaBianca murder trial Atkins stated that she held down the pregnant Tate while Tex Watson stabbed her to death.
+Atkins was part of the murder squad sent to 10050 Cielo Drive.
+Atkins first claimed she was the one who killed Sharon Tate, but during the Tate/LaBianca murder trial Atkins stated that she held down the pregnant Tate while Tex Watson stabbed her to death.

 Atkins was arrested in October 1969 for her involvement in the murder of Gary Hinman.
 At that point, the police did not know who was responsible for the Tate-LaBianca murders.